Here’s a brief overview of our livery year

 We are also founders of the annual Edwards Lecture which is now held at City University.

 Each year the Master usually arranges a weekend away for SIM members and their partners.
-Recent Masters’ weekends have been to Cambridge, Delft, Norwich, Edinburgh, Fort Worth, Berlin, Oxford and Cornwall.
-The 2019 weekend will be in Oporto.
+Recent Masters’ weekends have been to Cambridge, Delft, Norwich, Edinburgh, Fort Worth, Berlin, Oxford, Cornwall and Oporto.
+The 2020 weekend will be in Belfast.